Shearless barriers in the conservative Ikeda map: Introduction

-In this paper, we study shearless barriers in the conservative Ikeda map.
-In Section II, we present the real two‐dimensional form of the map; the integrable limit is examined and demonstrated to be globally degenerate.
+The paper is organized as follows.
+In Section II, we present the real two‐dimensional form of the Ikeda map; the integrable limit is examined and demonstrated to be globally degenerate.
 The violation of the twist condition is discussed.
 Section III develops our numerical procedure for detecting shearless curves via rotation number extrema and explores their bifurcations for representative parameter values in association with fixed points bifurcations.
 Section IV explores the breakup of shearless barriers at critical values and their role as barriers to chaotic transport.
 Finally, Section V summarizes our findings and discusses prospects for future work.